HydroFyre/html-help/README.md

-<p><strong>Hello! this is HTML HELP.
-This is a source for learning basic html programming.</strong></p>
+<h1><strong>Hello! this is HTML HELP.
+This is a source for learning basic html programming.</strong></h1>
-# Please don't hate on me, I am not a professional or even a mediocre coder!
-Sorry!
+<p>Please do not express your anger towards me, I am not a very accomplished programmer.
+My Apologies</p>